Boardwalk in Orlando

 - What did the most recent inspection of Boardwalk in Orlando find?

-- Boardwalk in Orlando was most recently inspected on January 6, 2026 with 1 violation(s).
-Disposition: Call Back - Complied.
+- Boardwalk in Orlando was most recently inspected on April 27, 2026 with 2 violation(s).
+Disposition: Inspection Completed - No Further Action.

 - Has Boardwalk in Orlando ever been shut down?